 An entrance visa is issued by the consulate in your home country and allows you to enter the country.
 Meanwhile, a Permesso di Soggiorno is your permit to remain in Italy.
 One opens the door, and the other lets you kick off your shoes and get settled.

-Say you are coming to study at a 4-year program, the visa issued at the consulate will be valid for one year.
+Say you are coming to study in a 4-year program, and the visa issued at the consulate will be valid for one year.
 The Permesso di Soggiorno Italy issues you first will also be valid for only one year.
 However, when you complete your first year of studies you will only need to renew your permesso, not your visa!
 Therefore everything is taken care of right here in Italy.

 The only overlap between the visa and the permesso is that they will be issued for the same reason.